-Students, who in the course of their project, participate in fieldwork, expeditions, inspections, field courses or excursions, must provide contact information to their course coordinator and supervisor.
+Students, who in the course of their project, participate in fieldwork, expeditions, inspections, field courses or excursions, must provide contact information to their supervisor at UiS/additional supervisor.
 Students who work abroad must familiarise themselves with the brochure 'Safe travelling - Information for students travelling abroad'.